Proportional Selection in Networks: Concluding Discussion

-We observe that all of our proposed methods enable a significantly more representative selection of nodes compared to the \top approach.
-The difference is particularly pronounced for Katz centrality, but even for PageRank we see noticeable improvements across different datasets.
-This effect is especially evident in Euclidean graphs (particularly in columns 1, 2, 7, and 8 of \Cref{fig:gridpr}) and in the College Football Network (see \Cref{sec:college-football-network}).

-Among the studied rules, those based on the Method of Equal Shares with Bounded Overspending—namely \bosrank and \boskatz—yield the most representative committees, regardless of whether they are combined with PageRank or Katz centrality.
-Notably, even when these methods do not yield the best overall results, they never perform poorly in terms of proportionality in any of our examined scenarios.
+Among the studied rules, those based on the Method of Equal Shares with Bounded Overspending yield the most representative committees, regardless of whether they are combined with PageRank or Katz centrality.
+The universality of the BOS approach suggests that it is also a preferable method to be combined with measures beyond the ones studied in this paper.

-The absorbing rules, on the other hand, prove more effective when used with PageRank rather than Katz, which is being also justified in our axiomatic analysis (\cref{sec:axioms}).
-We highlight that this approach interprets proportionality differently, prioritizing representatives who minimize their maximum length of the influence propagation chain to non-selected voters, even if this means overlooking nodes that are highly influential in the original graph (see \cref{sec:functional}).

-The universality of the \textsc{Bos} approach suggests that it is also a prefarable method to be combined with centrality measures beyond the ones studied in this paper as well as machine learning models.